Key international initiative VECT-OH

 The actors

-The 'VECT-OH: A Global Alliance for Sustainable Vector Risk Mitigation in a One Health Approach' initiative brings together research teams from 7 universities and research institutes in the North and South, all long-standing strategic partners of the UM, working on the theme of vectors and vector risk.
-All the partners are involved in collaborative research projects, pooling their experience, expertise and resources to co-construct and develop innovative and unifying areas of research.
-The consortium is open to other research teams and institutional partners.
+The initiative ‘VECT-OH: A Global Alliance for Sustainable Vector Risk Mitigation in a One Health Approach brings together research teams from seven universities and research institutes in the North and South, longstanding strategic partners of the UM, working on the theme of vectors and vector risk.
+All partners are involved in collaborative research projects and pool their experience, expertise, and resources to jointly develop and promote innovative and unifying areas of research.
+The consortium is open to other research teams and institutional partners wishing to join.

 Governance

 The VECT-OH initiative is led from Montpellier by Frédéric Simard (DR IRD, DU MIVEGEC) and Mathilde Mercat (Postdoc UM).
-Coordination of the various research actions supported by the initiative is entrusted to the various partners, who meet regularly remotely and at least once a year face-to-face in Montpellier.
+Coordination of the various research activities supported by the initiative is entrusted to the various partners, who meet regularly remotely and at least once a year in person in Montpellier.

 7 Partners